 Tanya was witnessing the whole transformation while cheering me up to keep going, clearly afflicted by my suffering but supportive till the very last moment, as she trusted it would be successful and she was right.

 While staring at the mirror I could only gaze at my new appearance, a hunk of a male, a demon so attractive that the only way to notice it was myself, was my thunderstruck reaction.
 That wasn’t me!
-How did I manage to accomplish something so energy draining I thought, I saw how it nearly ate alive my aunt Agatha, right on that moment the red pyramidal shaped stone made its appearance right on my now masculine and toned chest, it was shielding my pectoral muscles, I was feeling invincible and incredibly powerful.
+How did I manage to accomplish something so energy draining?
+I thought, I saw how it nearly ate alive my aunt Agatha, right on that moment the red pyramidal shaped stone made its appearance right on my now masculine and toned chest, it was shielding my pectoral muscles, I was feeling invincible and incredibly powerful.

 “The reshaping has been completely successful my queen,” Tanya spoke.